Airbus A320 family: Passenger-to-freighter (P2F)

 After EFW began the first A320 conversion in March 2021, the A320P2F made its maiden three-hour flight on 8 December from Singapore.

 The aircraft was first delivered in 2006, and its first cargo operator was to be Nairobi-based Astral Aviation from the second quarter of 2022, leased from Middle Eastern lessor Vaayu Group.
 The A320P2F received its supplemental type certification at the end of March 2022.

-The A320P2F is suitable for express domestic as well as regional operations and can accommodate up to 27 metric tonnes over 1,900 nautical miles, offering space for 14 large containers/pallets on the main deck and 10 LD3-type containers on the lower deck.
+The A320P2F is suitable for express domestic as well as regional operations and can accommodate up to 27 t over 1900 nmi, offering space for 14 large containers/pallets on the main deck and 10 LD3-type containers on the lower deck.